How can Civil 3D help your architectural workflow.

 The roads and footpaths are better integrated into the surface model.

-- Autodesk Desktop Connector (Free from Autodesk) To connect between Revit and Civil 3D
+• The Autodesk Desktop Connector (complimentary from Autodesk) to bridge Revit and Civil 3D.

-We also recommend Eric Chappell’s Autodesk Civil 3D 2021 Essentials on Linkedin Learning.
+We suggest studying Eric Chappell’s Autodesk Civil 3D 2021 Essentials on LinkedIn Learning for a deeper dive.

 Architectural Workflow with Civil 3D